Waterford History, Family Crest & Coats of Arms

 Waterford is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Waterford family lived in Northampton.
 Their name, however, is a reference to Valtierville, in the Seine-Inferieur region of France, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Waterford family

-Another 179 words (13 lines of text) are included under the topic Early Waterford History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Waterford research.
+Another 49 words (4 lines of text) are included under the topic Early Waterford History in all our PDF Extended History products and printed products wherever possible.